When I think that I must work on something and I am not in the mood to work yet, I tell myself to DO IT NOW! until I stand and really do something.

 My pre-speaking routine is this.

-Before I go up the stage, I sit erect, close my eyes, and feel the loving presence of God flows through my body.
+Before I go up the stage, I sit erect, close my eyes, and feel the loving presence of God flow through my body.
 Then, I say (in silence),

 Father, thank you for the opportunity to speak to these wonderful audience.
 I am here to be of service and I am here to share with them what I have learned from you.
 I have prepared for this beautiful moment, yet I want you to take control.
 Guide me.
 Let my mouth speak the right words to say…and help me find ways to connect with my audience.
 Open their hearts and their minds.
 Thank you Father.